System Requirements and Compatibility

 CONFIG_NETFILTER_NETLINK_QUEUE_CT, CONFIG_NETFILTER_XT_MARK.

-The set of required options from the specified list can depend on your distribution kit of GNU/Linux.
+The set of required options from the specified list can depend on the GNU/Linux OS version in use.

-To ensure the correct operation of Dr.Web for Linux, open the following ports:
+To enable the correct operation of Dr.Web for Linux, open the following ports:

 Purpose